 Distance: 10.5 miles with 850 feet of gain and 3,300 feet of loss

 The final day we get an early start to beat the heat and start the long descent into Yosemite Valley, taking the mist trail down past the Emerald Pool, Vernal Falls, Nevada Falls and finally to the bustle of Happy Isles and our pickup at Curry Village.
-After a stop at the market and store, we take the 3-hour shuttle back to Mammoth where you can stay and delay the return to the big city.
-Or if time is short then head home refreshed and rejuvenated by the High Sierra.
+After a stop at the market and store, we take the 3-hour shuttle back to Mammoth for some well earned rest.

 Starting elevation: 7,175 feet